Technology & Innovation

 Home-Based Stroke Recovery: In-Home Care and Telerehabilitation

-The BRAIN.Q's Therapeutic System represents a groundbreaking advancement in this space, offering precision neurotherapeutics that can be delivered in the comfort of patients' homes.
-This revolutionary technology is changing the landscape of stroke recovery by making specialized neurorehabilitation accessible beyond clinical settings.
+BRAIN.Q's Therapeutic System represents an innovative approach in this space, offering therapy that can be delivered in the comfort of patients' homes.
+This technology is helping reshape stroke recovery by enabling access to neurorehabilitation beyond clinical settings.

 Why Home Care for Stroke Recovery Matters